JobyTB/README.md/README.md

 # NEURAL NETWORK

-Neural networks are a type of machine learning learning technique that is loosely based on the concept of biological neural networks.
+Neural networks are a type of machine learning technique that is loosely based on the concept of biological neural networks.
 In general, neural networks are self-optimizing functions that translate inputs to the expected output.
 The function can then take a fresh input and estimate an output based on the function it established with the dataset.
 The key metrics of Neural Networks are :
 **Accuracy:** Accuracy defines the ratio of exact predictions to the total predications made which is equal to 95%.
 This is evaluated as (TP+TN)/(TP+TN+FP+FN)
 **Precision:** Precision defines how accurate the model is and it is equal to 92%.
 This is calculated as TP/(TP+FP).
 **Recall:** Recall defines the ratio of exactly predicted positive to all the observations and its is equal to 94%.
 This is calculated as TP/(TP+FN).